 - Kick the Dog: The warden in 'Revolution 1' kills one of his own loyal guards to demonstrate the power of his Weapon for Intimidation.

-- Book One: Lee and Kai, Xin Fu, Jiao, Jeong Jeong, Enri, Jun, Hyan, Rin/The Mechanist, and lastly, the entire goddamn Fire Naval fleet.
+- Killed Off for Real: Lee and Kai, Xin Fu, Jiao, Jeong Jeong, Enri, Jun, Hyan, Rin/The Mechanist, and lastly, the entire goddamn Fire Naval fleet.